braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/content_cards/customization.md

 class DefaultContentCardsViewBindingHandler : IContentCardsViewBindingHandler {
   // Interface that must be implemented and provided as a public CREATOR
-  // field that generates instances of your Parcelable class from a Parcel. val CREATOR: Parcelable.Creator<DefaultContentCardsViewBindingHandler> = object : Parcelable.Creator<DefaultContentCardsViewBindingHandler?> {
+  // field that generates instances of your Parcelable class from a Parcel. val CREATOR: Parcelable.Creator<DefaultContentCardsViewBindingHandler?> = object : Parcelable.Creator<DefaultContentCardsViewBindingHandler?> {
     override fun createFromParcel(`in`: Parcel): DefaultContentCardsViewBindingHandler? {
       return DefaultContentCardsViewBindingHandler()
     }